percona/pg_tde/documentation/docs/faq.md

 In `pg_tde`, multi-tenancy is supported via a separate principal key per database.
 This means that a database owner can decide what tables to encrypt within a database.
 The same database can have both encrypted and non-encrypted tables.

 To control user access to the databases, you can use role-based access control (RBAC).

+WAL files are encrypted globally across the entire PostgreSQL cluster using the same encryption key.
+Users don't interact with WAL files as these are used by the database management system to ensure data integrity and durability.

 ## Are my backups safe?
 Can I restore from them?